 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Moncler has always believed in research and innovation as key drivers for continuous development and improvement.
-This belief goes beyond Company boundaries, Moncler is committed to promoting research in the medical and scientific sector, which it actively supports through funding and grants.
+This belief even stretches beyond the Company boundaries.
+Moncler is committed to ensure that research is

-The Umberto Veronesi Foundation was established in 2003 to support scientific research of excellence.
-Its promoters include 11 Nobel Prize winners, who form the Foundation’s Honorary Committee.
+The Umberto Veronesi Foundation was established in 2003 to support high-profile, innovative and independent scientific research on cancer.
+Its promoters include 11 Nobel Prize winners who form the Foundation’s Honorary Committee.

-The Foundation supports medical and scientific research through grants for physicians and researchers involved in the most advanced fields of oncology, cardiology, and neuroscience.
-Since its inception, the Foundation has funded nearly 1,900 researchers involved in cutting-edge scientific projects and around 135 research projects.
+Scientific research is supported through research grants for doctors and scientists working in the most advanced fields of oncology.
+Since its establishment, the Foundation has funded more than 2,200 doctors and scientists engaged in cutting-edge scientific projects and over 140 research projects.

 Moreover, the Foundation is active in the field of scientific divulgation through conferences, projects with schools, awareness-raising campaigns and publications.

 In 2013, the Foundation launched the Pink is Good project to offer concrete support for research on

 breast cancer and to raise awareness on its prevention.
 Moncler has actively supported the project since its inception: every year, part of the revenues generated by its main Italian stores from a day in October are donated to this initiative and clients are given an information brochure to raise awareness on prevention.